Bill Hardwick

 Bill Hardwick speaking to a crowd in Pulaski County, Missouri in 2023.

 Early life and education

 Hardwick was born in Rolla, Missouri at what is now Phelps Health Hospital and graduated from Dixon Senior High School in Dixon, Missouri.
 During high school, Hardwick was a member of student council, competed in math contests and Science Olympiad and participated in sports: cross country, basketball, track, and soccer.
-His father, Lonnie Hardwick was a carpenter and construction worker and his mother, Millie Hardwick, worked in home healthcare until she become a school teacher.
+His father, Lonnie Hardwick was a carpenter and construction worker and his mother, Millie Hardwick, worked in home healthcare until she became a school teacher.
 He earned a Bachelor of Arts degree in classics from the University of Missouri and a Juris Doctor from the University of Missouri School of Law.
 At Mizzou Law School, he was Associate Editor in Chief of the Missouri Law Review.

 Military service

 Captain Hardwick assumes command of the 1135th Engineer Company in 2011 in Richmond, Missouri.

 Bill Hardwick enlisted in the Missouri Army National Guard in 2002 and attended basic training at Fort Sill, Oklahoma the summer after September 11, 2001.
 He attended advanced individual training (AIT) at Fort Leonard Wood, Missouri and was awarded the MOS of Quarrying Specialist.
 In 2004, Hardwick attended Primary Leadership Development Course (PLDC) at Camp Ashland, Nebraska.

 In 2005, Hardwick was selected for Officer Candidate School.
 At OCS, awarded the leadership award for having the highest ratings while in a leadership position and receiving the highest score on the leadership exam.
 Hardwick was also the youngest OCS graduate in his class commissioning as a Second Lieutenant at the age of twenty.
 In 2006, he attended Engineer Officer Basic Course (EOBC) at Fort Leonard Wood, Missouri.
 He was assigned as a platoon leader in the 203d Engineer Battalion.

 In 2007, Hardwick was deployed to Baghdad, Iraq.
 He initially served as an engineer intelligence officer analyzing IED patterns and complex attacks on coalition forces from insurgents.
 He volunteered to serve as route clearance platoon leader and counter-IED patrol leader.
 Route clearance at the time was considered one of the most dangerous jobs for coalition forces in Iraq.
 He extended on his deployed and served as a platoon leader of 1st Platoon, 237th Sapper Company.
 The company served as the combat engineer unit for 2nd Brigade, 82nd Airborne Division.
 As a result of injuries from IED attacks, Hardwick sustained a concussion, nerve damage, burns, and shrapnel scars.